SteveALee/fullmeasure-blog/source/_posts/gotek-in-xp-50.md

 The [Gotek USB Floppy Emulators](https://www.gotekemulator.com/) are well proven replacements for 3.5 inch floppy drives.
 They use ubiquitous USB memory sticks to hold a large number of virtual floppies using image files.
 Replacing the stock firmware with FastFloppy provides a reliable solution that works in almost all possible applications, including old Roland workstations like my XP-50.

-Additionally, the WinImage program is useful for working with the images on a PC, including inserting and removing files.
+Additionally, the [WinImage](https://www.winimage.com/winimage.htm) program is useful for working with the images on a PC, including inserting and removing files.
+It is shareware, but only cost $30 for the basic version which seems quite adequate.

 It took me a while to figure out the correct and current info so I provide a summary here.
 It should also apply to other musical instruments with floppy drives.